TormiViirg/TormiViirg/README.md

 https://tinyurl.com/WiseHackathon

-Goal was to redesign the UI so the users could vote on what kind of charity Wise allocates the company's money towards and to incentivize responsible fiscal behaviour by moving money to their savings account.
+The goal was to redesign the UI so the users could vote on what kind of charity Wise allocates the company's money towards and to incentivize responsible fiscal behaviour by moving money to their savings account.

 ### 3D moddeling and animation: